ACalza/UofTBiohacks/static/src/markdown/faq.md

 ### Where, when, how?

 UofT BioHacks 2018 will take place on March 17th-18th, 2018.
 It will be a two day event hosted in University College.
-Registration opens February 16th 2018!
+Applications will be accepted starting February 16th 2018!

 ### What is the theme of UofT BioHacks 2018?